 Grand Prairie Domestic Violence Lawyer Near Me (214) 696-9253

-How a Grand Prairie Criminal Defense Lawyer Can Help You
+How a Grand Prairie Domestic Violence Lawyer Can Help You

 Texas law allows police to arrest someone for a domestic violence incident with little to no proof that it even occurred.
 And, even if the accuser later recants her story, does not want to press charges, or admits she exaggerated the incident, the prosecutor has the authority to move forward with charges anyway.